-There is a certain inherent inaccuracy or variation in the measurements we make in the laboratory.
+There is a certain inherent inaccuracy or variation in the measurements we make.
 This inherent inaccuracy or variation is called experimental "error" and in no way is meant to imply incompetence on the part of the experimenter.
 It merely reflects the fact that our measuring instruments are not perfect.
-This lack of perfection in our measuring procedure is to be contrasted with mistakes like adding two numbers incorrectly or incorrectly writing down a number from an instrument.
-Those mistakes have nothing to do with what I mean by experimental error and everything to do with the competence of the experimenter!
+This lack of perfection in our tools or in our measuring procedure is to be contrasted with mistakes like adding two numbers incorrectly or incorrectly writing down a number from an instrument.
 Understanding and quantifying measurement error is important in experimental science because it is a measure of how seriously we should believe (or not believe) our theories abut how the world works.